*** Important ***

-WordPress tasks like editing and deleting posts very easy.
+WordPress tasks like editing content and deleting posts simple.

-Parts One and Two of this tutorial cover the following:
+Parts One and Two of this tutorial series cover the following:

 - WordPress Table of Posts – Screen Options

-- WordPress Table Of Posts – Sorting Options
+- WordPress Table Of Posts – Filtering Options

 - How To Delete Posts